zammad/zammad-admin-documentation/channels/microsoft365/accounts/account-setup.rst

    :scale: 50%
    :align: center

-Click **Add Account** to connect your Microsoft365 / Outlook accounts to Zammad.
+Click **Add Account** to connect your Microsoft 365 / Outlook accounts to Zammad.
 You will be redirected to a Microsoft sign-in and confirmation page.

-Aliases are not imported automatically, see :doc:`secondary-addresses` to add further aliases.
+.. note:: 🕵️ **Aliases are not imported automatically.**

+   See :doc:`secondary-addresses` to add them yourself.

 Channel
 ^^^^^^^

 .. figure:: /images/channels/microsoft365/accounts/account-setup/microsoft365-account-settings.png
-   :alt: Click on Add Account to add your Microsoft365 account to Zammad
+   :alt: Click on Add Account to add your Microsoft 365 account to Zammad
    :scale: 50%
    :align: center